CUBRID/cubrid-manual/en/sql/function/analysis_fn.rst

     :param DISTINCT,DISTINCTROW,UNIQUE: Calculates the standard variance without duplicates.
     :rtype: DOUBLE

-The return value is the same with the square root of it's variance (the return value of :func:`VAR_POP` and it is a **DOUBLE** type.
+The return value is the same with the square root of its variance (the return value of :func:`VAR_POP` and it is a **DOUBLE** type.
 If there are no rows that can be used for calculating a result, **NULL** is returned.

 The following is a formula that is applied to the function.